 First, they shoot her up with King George’s stash, which happens to be the stash she replaced with sugar.
 I’m not entirely sure how she could’ve known any of this was going to happen and it’s unclear what her endgame was as far as the heroin-sugar swap goes, but since it’s sugar, she doesn’t get high.
 I did check with my wife, who is a doctor, and she says although heroin is not exactly healthy to put in your veins, she says directly shooting sugar into your bloodstream would not be a pleasant experience.
 In fact, it would be like rubbing salt in a wound, but much worse.
 With nothing left in her arsenal but sex, she comes on to Omar, who decides to have one last hump before bumping her off.
 “Goddamn zippers!” he yells as he tries to get his pants down.
 She stabs him with the nail and runs off.
 The dirty cop chases her down into a junkyard, but isn’t much of a driver.
 The scene is a little silly, with the car clearly driving very slowly in order to give Grier time to get away.
 She disables him by throwing a rock at the windshield, causing him to crash and then burn up.
 She pulls a shotgun out of the car before it explodes.

 She sweet-talks a douchebag white guy into giving her a ride and grabbing them some “juice” from a liquor store.
-He’s a very trusting soul because he leaves his keys in the ignition, which she promptly uses to steal the car, drive back to her last location, picks up the shotgun from behind a bush, and head back to Vitroni’s house.
+He’s a very trusting soul because he leaves his keys in the ignition, which she promptly uses to steal the car, drive back to her last location, pick up the shotgun from behind a bush, and head back to Vitroni’s house.
 Aleva gets it the worst as he’s annihilated when Coffy drives right through the front of the house.
 She guns down the rest, including Vitroni, who flounders in the pool like a pussy.

 She tracks Brunswick down to his beach house, where we get a quietly powerful scene.
 Coffy can hardly believe how much she’s been through, describing it as some kind of dream.
 Her former beau apologizes and pleads with her to give him another chance.
 For a moment, it seems as though she’s on the verge of being convinced, but then a half-naked white chick appears at the top of the stairs.
 Bang!
 Say goodbye to your balls, Brunswick.
 She strides down the beach, exhausted but triumphant.